8 min read

 But unlike every other site, alt text essentially gives you 2,000 more characters for your post – it’s really easy to write more in the Alt Text window on a photo, and then it displays like a caption under the photo when someone clicks to look at the whole picture.
 (This makes it super-useful if you’re into sharing cooking and other things that need more explaining!)

-And the Bluesky app has a little square box with lines in it that you can click, on the alt-text editing screen, and that will find all text in your photo and allow you to “copy/paste” it into the description if you need to.
+And the Bluesky settings have a little square box with lines in it that you can click, on the alt-text editing screen, and that will find all text in your photo and allow you to “copy/paste” it into the description if you need to.
+Do note that this, and some other settings, will be site-specific.
+So, if you use Bluesky on desktop and on app, you may need to ensure the settings are done on each device you use.

 Other Basics

-There’s quote-posting, thread-posting (this is newly added, yay).
-You can change your audience on a post, even long after it’s been up if you want people to stop replying.
+You can change the audience on any post, even long after it’s been up if you want people to stop replying.

 Unlike Thread or other sites, “liking” someone’s posts won’t cause you to receive notifications on it, so like away!